ANTOINE1128/Crypto-App/Readme.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Countries Stats <a name="about-project"></a>
+# 📖 Cryptocurrency <a name="about-project"></a>

-**Countries Stats** is a website App displaying the crypto currencies and details about various coins each crypto currency is filtered by the API.
+**Cryptocurrency** is a website App displaying the cryptocurrencies and details about various coins each cryptocurrency is filtered by the API.

 ## 🛠 Built With <a name="built-with"></a>